crossplane/docs/content/master/concepts/pods.md

 the desired state of Crossplane resources, manages leader elections and process webhooks.

+{{<hint "note" >}}
+The Crossplane pod only reconciles core Crossplane components, including Claims and composite resources.
+Providers are responsible for reconciling their managed resources.
+{{< /hint >}}

 #### Reconcile loop

 The core container operates on a _reconcile loop_, constantly checking the status of deployed resources and correcting any "drift."
 After checking a resource Crossplane waits some time and checks again.

-{{<hint "note" >}}
-The Crossplane pod only reconciles core Crossplane components, including claims and composite resources.
-Providers are responsible for reconciling their managed resources.
-{{< /hint >}}

 Crossplane monitors resources through a Kubernetes _[watch](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes)_